 Your unit trust will earn interest and dividend income, both of which will be taxed in your hands.
 (The first R23 800 of interest income you earn in any year is tax-free.)
 And when you disinvest, you will be liable for capital gains tax.
 Read more: How do I pay tax on my collective investment scheme?

-Exchange-traded funds (ETFs) are passive investments that track indices of shares across local or global markets.
-(Index-tracking investments are cheaper than those that are actively managed.)
-By investing in ETFs you get to own shares or fractions of shares in some of the largest companies listed on a stock exchange.
+If you invest in an index-tracking ETF you get to own shares or fractions of shares in some of the largest companies listed on a stock exchange.

 ETFs, like unit trusts, spread your risk by investing in a range of companies giving you good diversification.
 Investing in an ETF that tracks an index for an entire market like the JSE, gives you a chance to own a piece of that market.